dhoerl/SwiftAutoLayout/README.md

 dhoerl Changes:

-* support 'priority' with '~!value'
+* support 'priority' with '! value'
-* supply an 'identifier' value using '& String'
+* supply an 'identifier' value using '-?
+String'
 * support setting 'active'' to false using a trailing '--'
 * class vars return the standard values for sibling and superview spacing
 * postfix operators to add ('+^') or subtract ('-^) the sibling space